threeiem/homb/README.md

 The Homb project is set of bash extensions for applications.
-It is intended for use with <a href="http://freshshell.com/">fresh</a> for managing application configurations including Homb itself.
+It is intended for use with <a href="http://freshshell.com/">fresh</a> for managing application configurations, including Homb itself.
 Homb can be installed standalone or with fresh (recommended).
 Homb leaves all the application configurations to Fresh while Homb extends applications with various completions, helpers, and tools.
 See the <a href="https://github.com/threeiem/homb/wiki">wiki</a> for details on